 Are Free Spins Really Free?

 Put simply.
 Yes.
-However you may be required to do something in order to get them.
+Well sort of – you may be required to do something in order to get them.

 This could be as simple as registering an account, whilst some sites will require a token deposit in order to trigger the spins.